 What we’re seeing here is our first opportunity.
 As a business owner, you have the opportunity to create or claim an existing listing for your business using Google’s own directory called Google My Business.

-Google does its best to anticipate the user’s intent when they search, which is whey the show several local companies for this keyword.
+Google does it’s best to anticipate the user’s intent when they search.
 The business profiles that show up in Google My Business are referred to as the “Map Pack”.

 You have the opportunity to claim your business profile and fill it out with relevant information regarding your business that searchers would want to know when looking for a landscaping company.
 Things included are: